adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook-event-types-and-fields.md

 ---
-title: "Event Types and Fields"
+title: "Webhook event types and fields"
 description: ""
 metadataTitle: ""
+toc_max_heading_level: 3
 ---

+import WebhookEventProperties from '@site/src/components/reusable/WebhookEventProperties.md';

-### Webhook event types
+## Webhook event types

 Adapty sends webhooks in response to events that occur in your app.
 Here these event types are defined, as well as the data contained in each webhook.